Kenzku/Async-With-CompletionStage/README.md

 16. **HttpClientExample.example1**: to demonstrate to use http request
 17. **HttpClientExample.example2**: to demonstrate to send async http request, and different ways to fetch the result
 18. **HttpClientExample.example3**: to demonstrate to use the dummy CompletableFuture to chain tasks

+### m5

+1. **SpecifyingThreadExample.example1**: to demonstrate how to specify threads

+### Improve I/O throughput:

+1. Identity long run tasks (thenCompose) and in-memory computation tasks
+2. Decide if you need to run every task in the same executor or not - having one executor may be faster, because moving data is costly